poslovnimediji/hugo-template/README.md

 ## Deployment

-To deploy to production, push to `master` branch
+To deploy to production, push to `main` branch

 ### Development URL